quantifiedcode/python-anti-patterns/docs/readability/putting_type_information_in_a_variable_name.rst

 Remove type notation
 ....................

-Although the modifed module below does not fix the underlying problem of attempting to divide a number by a string, the code is generally less misleading, because there is no misleading description in the variable name ``n`` that ``n`` is a number.
+Although the modifed code below does not fix the underlying problem of attempting to divide a number by a string, the code is generally less misleading, because there is no misleading description in the variable name ``n`` that ``n`` is a number.

 .. code:: python